Complete Guide to Hokkaido This May vol. 1

 Keep an eye out for the bakery & cafe, which is filled with the aroma of pizza, pasta and bread made from natural yeasts.
 Are you searching for novel and sustainable products?

 Hours：10:00 a.m. – 6:00 p.m.（cafe until 5:30 p.m.）

 Access：about 45 minutes by car from Asahikawa City downtown

-Enjoy cherry-blossom-viewing like the Meiji Imperial Family
+Viewing the Cherry Blossom like the Meiji Imperial Family

-passageway for the Meiji Imperial Family to inspect the family’s ranch in the Hidaka region.
-Nowadays, the 7km-long straight road is lined with more than 2000 cherry blossom trees.
-While cherry blossoms are at their most breathtaking, drive through the straight road to soak in the fascinating pink world, or admire the pale petals uplose by cycling through the “Flower Tunnel”.
+Nijukken Road, or Twenty-Way Road in Japanese, was originally constructed as a passageway for the Meiji Imperial Family to inspect the family’s ranch in the Hidaka region.
+Nowadays, the 7km-long straight road is lined with more than 2000 sakura trees.
+While the cherries are in prime bloom, you can drive straight through the pink tunnel these incredible trees create, and admire the pale petals uplose by cycling through the “Flower Tunnel.”
 You may also visit the Sakuras in full swing when the Shizunai Sakura Festival is held during the same period.
 That’s the only chance when you can explore the interior of the Ryuunkaku, an inn built in 1909 for the Imperial Family, which is usually not open to the public.

-Nijukken Road Cherry Blossoms (Twenty-way Road Cherry Blossoms)
+Nijukken Road Cherry Blossoms

 Address：Shizunai Tahara / Shizunai Misono, Shin-Hidaka-cho, Hidaka-gun, Hokkaido